henri/spb/README.md

 start-private-browser --edit-configuration
 ```

-It is possible to have multiple SPB configuration files and template sets on your system and switch between these sets using the following command to specify the SPB Template path.
+It is possible to have multiple SPB configuration files and template sets on your system and switch between these sets using the following command to specify the SPB template path.

 ```
 start-private-browser --template-path bin/spb-templates